SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    * - Element
      - Description
    * - SQL Scripts
      - A list of saved and ready-to-use SQL scripts.
 When you choose a name for a SQL script, it is advisable to choose a name that accurately reflects the SQL action or purpose.
-Saved SQL scripts may be managed using the **Editor** > :ref:``.
+Saved SQL scripts may be managed using the :ref:`Editor<https://docs.sqream.com/en/blue/getting_started/performing_basic_blue_operations.html#editing-saved-sql-scripts>_`.
    * - Task
      - A step within a serial operation that forms a job.
    * - Job